A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

-The answer to what’ll make your marketplace “lovable” will be discovered through your discovery calls.
+The answer to what’ll make your online marketplace “lovable” will be discovered through your discovery calls.

-Build your marketplace from scratch and own the entire codebase or leverage no-code tools.
+- You could build it from scratch and own the entire codebase

 This option is much easier if you are one of the following (or ideally a combination thereof):